 - Reducing energy consumption

-- Increasing waste recycling rates

 - Reducing water usage

-- · Promoting sustainable travel

 - Reducing overall waste

-- Reducing single-use plastic

-- procurement.

-- Promoting sustainable
+- Promoting sustainable procurement.

 Acknowledging that we cannot continue consuming natural resources at the current rate, we focus on ways to ensure the security of natural resources in all operations, draw energy from renewable sources where possible, and source only from responsible suppliers.